This post contains affiliate links.

 Delicate Herbs: Chives

-Chives are often mistaken for green onions, but they have a milder taste than onions.
-Chives are a great garnish for use in almost any type of savory dish: vegetables, potatoes, omelets, soups, etc. They can also be cooked into recipes to provide a flavor boost, but should be added toward the end of the cooking process to preserve their flavor.
+Chives can easily be mistaken for green onions, but they have a milder taste than onions.
+Chives are a great garnish for use in all your savory recipes to include vegetables, potatoes, omelets, soups, etc. They can also be cooked into recipes to provide a flavor boost, but should be added toward the end of the cooking process to preserve their flavor, and so they donโt end up wilted mush.

 Delicate Herbs: Parsley